MicrosoftDocs/win32/desktop-src/medfound/mf-event-start-presentation-time-at-output-attribute.md

-﻿---
+---
-Description: 'The presentation time at which the media sinks will render the first sample of the new topology.' ms.assetid: '02a8c542-b519-495e-9fb2-8db2f5384db7'
+Description: The presentation time at which the media sinks will render the first sample of the new topology. ms.assetid: 02a8c542-b519-495e-9fb2-8db2f5384db7
-title: 'MF\_EVENT\_START\_PRESENTATION\_TIME\_AT\_OUTPUT attribute'
+title: MF\_EVENT\_START\_PRESENTATION\_TIME\_AT\_OUTPUT attribute
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MF\_EVENT\_START\_PRESENTATION\_TIME\_AT\_OUTPUT attribute